FierroPablo/Google/Quiz/Professional Cloud Architect/Managing Implementation and Ensuring Solution and Operations Reliability.md

 _(Incorrect.
 Using the debugger bundled with Python releases is an option, but because Cloud Debugger does not affect the user, it is a better choice.)_

 -Use ssh to connect to the Compute Engine instance where Cloud Run is running.
 Run the command 'python3 -m pdb app.py' to debug the application.
+_(Incorrect.
+Cloud Run runs as a container, not a Compute Engine instance directly.
+Using the debugger bundled with Python releases is an option, but because Cloud Debugger does not affect the user, it is a better choice)_

 -Modify the Dockerfile for the Cloud Run application.
 Add 'RUN 'pip install google-python-cloud-debugger' to the Dockerfile.
 Modify the script to import googleclouddebugger.
 Use 'gcloud debug' to debug the application.